 - “I wouldn’t let participants know why they are there or how it relates to them.”

-After several minutes, the instructor puts down his marker, looks at the group and says, “How much of this is actually about to happen when you roll out this program?”
-The stricken group of trainers realises that they were about to make exactly these mistakes.
+After several minutes, the instructor puts down his marker, looks at the group, and says, “How much of this is actually about to happen when you roll out this program?”
+The stricken group of trainers realizes that they were about to make exactly these mistakes.